QuiniRoizPagador/Java-Spring-Hibernate-Photo-Blog/README.md

 ### Prerequisites

-Tomcat 8 or more, Spring framework suppor on your IDE and MySql
+Tomcat 8 or more, Spring framework support on your IDE and MySql

 ### Installing